Mrityunjay154/Student_Centre/README.md

 # Student_Centre
-This project is related to a webpage which offers student related info.
+This updated project is related to a webpage which offers student related info.